New Zealand cricket team in England in 1986

 The New Zealand cricket team toured England during the 1986 season to play a two-match One Day International series and a three-match Test series against England.
-New Zealand won the Test series, defeating England 1–0 with two matches drawn, the first time a New Zealand side had won a Test series in England.
+New Zealand won the Test series, defeating England 1–0 with two matches drawn, the first time a New Zealand team had won a Test series in England.

-As well as the international matches, the tourists played 11 first-class matches against English domestic sides and five other matches on the tour.
-These included two limited overs matches against the Dutch national side at The Hague towards the end of the tour.
+As well as the international matches, the tourists played 11 first-class matches against English domestic teams and five other matches on the tour.
+These included two limited overs matches against the Dutch national team at The Hague towards the end of the tour.

 Tour party

 The New Zealand team was captained by Jeremy Coney, with John Wright as the vice-captain.
 A tour party of 16 players was selected, including three who were uncapped in Test matches, fast-bowlers Brian Barrett and Willie Watson and backup wicket-keeper Tony Blain.
 (Note: Both Watson and Blain had made their international debuts for New Zealand in One Day International matches earlier in 1986.)
 Of the uncapped players, Watson and Blain made their Test match debuts during the tour, Blain playing in the final Test of the tour after first-choice wicket-keeper Ian Smith had become ill with a viral infection.
 Smith returned to New Zealand during the final Test of the tour and Blain played in each of the remaining matches.
 (Note: Barrett never played a full international match for New Zealand.)

 Seven of the team played county cricket during the first part of the English season, including New Zealand's most capped player in the tour party, Richard Hadlee.
-The all-rounder had been offered a benefit season by his county side Nottinghamshire and an agreement was reached that he would only play for New Zealand in the three Test matches, appearing for Nottinghamshire for the rest of the period of the tour.
+The all-rounder had been offered a benefit season by his county team Nottinghamshire and an agreement was reached that he would only play for New Zealand in the three Test matches, appearing for Nottinghamshire for the rest of the period of the tour.
 According to Wisden, this arrangement was seen as beneficial by the New Zealand Cricket Council who saw the tour as an opportunity to develop younger fast bowlers.